maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 	__uint(max_entries, K_NUM_MAP_ENTRIES);
 } stack_traces SEC(".maps");
 ```

-is abstracted away for us and is available directly to userspace.

 This is mostly the needed work in kernel space, which is pretty simplified thanks to the Linux kernel instrumentation.